A vacation rental channel manager lets you list on multiple sites without the manual work and constant danger of double bookings.

 What to look for in a vacation rental channel manager

-Here’s what to look for in a vacation rental channel manager.
+So what exactly should you look for in a vacation rental channel manager?

 Channel coverage

-This is your number one priority when selecting a vacation rental channel manager.
-Check that it covers all the major channels and location/niche-specific ones you need to be on to build your brand and reach.
+Above all else, when selecting a vacation rental channel manager, channel coverage should be your priority.
+Check that any vacation rental channel manager covers all the major channels and location/niche-specific ones you need to be on to build your brand and reach.
 It should also connect to your direct booking site.

 It’s also worth checking where a channel manager is based as this can indicate specialist knowledge of channels relevant to your region.
 Ditto if they have specialized knowledge and support of your property type—like boutique hotels, short-term rentals, etc.